 Parenting isn’t easy, after all children don’t come with instructions.

-One of the things I’ve learned during my 35 plus years of counseling is that parents are generally practicing the right interventions, but become disillusioned when the results don’t happen within the time frame they desire.
-This leads parents to lose confidence and jump to another intervention, which is not productive.
+One of the things I’ve learned during my 35 plus years of counseling is that parents are generally practicing the right interventions but become disillusioned when the results don’t happen within the time frame desired.
+This leads parents to lose confidence and jump to another intervention, which is not always productive.

 Family Counseling can make a difference.
 My desire is to help parents stay the course and show them why what they are doing will work, it just might take longer than they want.
 I can also introduce other alternatives that might prove to be more productive, based upon God’s word and their family dynamic.